cap-js/docs/java/cqn-services/persistence-services.md

 #### Configure the DDL generation

 Advise the CDS Compiler to generate _tables without associations_, as they are not used by CAP Java.
-This also allows to generate _fewer localized views_:
+This also allows the compiler to generate _fewer localized views_:

 ::: code-group
 ```json [.cdsrc.json]